RedisCppTeam/redis-client/README.md

 # CRedisClient
-a redis client .
-This is a client for redis-server written with cpp.Its socket module depends on poco c++.
+This is a client written with cpp for redis-server.Its socket module depends on poco c++ library.
-All command are suppored.
+All commands are supported.

 ##ubuntu:
 sudo apt-get install libpoconet9 libpocofoundation9